Kenalog Side Effects

 Generic Name: triamcinolone topical

-Note: This page contains information about the side effects of triamcinolone topical.
-Some of the dosage forms included on this document may not apply to the brand name Kenalog.
+Note: This document contains side effect information about triamcinolone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Kenalog.

 For the Consumer